Editor in Cheif

-Fabliha Anbar is the Editor In Chief of Sorjo.
-She identifies as a 19-year-old queer Bengali woman who is based in New York City.
-Fabliha is an activist and writer that focuses on advocating for queers of color and smashing stigmas against South Asian women, mental health and body image.
+Fabliha Anbar is a 19-year-old writer based in New York City and Editor in Chief of Sorjo Magazine.
+She is also the youth coordinator for Arts & Democracy.
+Her main focus is cultivating a safe environment for immigrant youth to creatively express themselves through art and culture.
+Her works emphasize on advocating for queers of color, mental health, body positivity, and smashing stigmas against South Asians.
+Her work has been featured on Vice, Teen Vogue, Broadly and more.
 She reflects her own experiences as a fat femme queer Muslim onto her writing and believes storytelling is a powerful tool to heal souls.

 email@example.com | @sunshinedyke